yusfcicek/ocr-annotation-tool/README.md

 ## In the future,

-- [x] Labeling rectangles where have texts, With this feature, the positions of curved texts can be detected.
+- [x] Labeling rectangles where have texts
+- [ ] Labeling texts as polygons, With this feature, the positions of curved texts can be detected.
 [East Text Detection](https://github.com/SakuraRiven/EAST)
-- [ ] Labeling texts as polygons,
 - [ ] Export and import,
 - [ ] Cropping text rectangles and labeling as new photos will come.